Ruinart

 Cheeses

-This R from Ruinart can also accompany local cheeses with a short maturation period, such as a Chaource or a creamy Langres.
+This R from Ruinart also goes well with short-ripening local cheeses, such as a creamy Chaource or Langres.

 Chef's word

-Laurent Magnin is a generous and passionate Chef, his appetite for high gastronomy has defined his career path and has led him to join renowned brigades, with Philippe Rochat, Benoît Violier, Philippe Mille and, recently, Mathieu Pacaud.
+Laurent Magnin is a generous and passionate chef, whose appetite for haute gastronomy has defined his career path and led him to join renowned brigades with Philippe Rochat, Benoît Violier, Philippe Mille and, most recently, Mathieu Pacaud.

-Chef Laurent Magnin offers you his recipe for aiguillettes of Saint-Pierre and pink grapefruit ravioli, Andaliman berries and iodized emulsion with Alsace saffron, to go perfectly with the Ruinart Blanc de Blancs vintage.
+Chef Laurent Magnin offers you his recipe for aiguillettes de Saint-Pierre and ravioles de pamplemousse rose, Andaliman berries and iodized Alsace saffron emulsion, a perfect match for the Ruinart Blanc de Blancs cuvée.